Souhail-O/igr204-baby_names/README.md

 Our goal is to create 3 different visualizations around these data, each focussed on answering different kinds of questions about the data:

 ## **Visualization 1**:
-This section is done on the Tableau visualization sotfware, answering the most general questions to get a feeling of our data.
-The questions it aims to anwser are :
+This section is done on the Tableau visualization software, answering the most general questions to get a feeling of our data.
+The questions it aims to answer are :
   - Are there trends in time?
   - How do baby names evolve over time?
   - Are there names that have consistently remained popular or unpopular?